 DATA PROTECTION POLICY

-The Data Protection Act 1998 (DPA) requires a clear direction on policy for security of information held within the practice and provides individuals with a right of access to a copy of information held about them.
+The Data Protection Act 2018 (DPA) is a UK Act of Parliament that brings the European General Data Protection Regulations (GDPR) in to British Law and updates the Data Protection Act 1998.
+The DPA requires a clear direction on policy for security of information held within the practice and provides individuals with a right of access to a copy of information held about them.

 The lawful and proper treatment of personal information by the practice is extremely important to the success of our business and in order to maintain the confidence of our service users and employees.
 We ensure that the practice treats personal information lawfully and correctly.

 This policy provides direction on security against unauthorised access, unlawful processing, and loss or destruction of personal information.

 We support fully and comply with the eight principles of the Act which are summarised below:

 - Personal data shall be processed fairly and lawfully.

 - Personal data shall be obtained/processed for specific lawful purposes.

 - Personal data held must be adequate, relevant and not excessive.